ForModLabUHel/forClimate/README_callprebas.md

 The size of the result matrices for *dH*, *dD* and *dV* are implicitely known but the memory space must be reserved before the call to *callprebas*.

-Note that the model trees are the *columns* both in *init_var* and in the result matrices.
+Note that the model trees are the matrix *columns* both in *init_var* and in the result matrices.

 The function signature needs to include the choice of Climate scenario and the selected geographic region.